 If you do find yourself in a heavy congregation (mosquitoes seem to be most active at dawn and twilight), there are easy steps you can take to block out the nuisance:

-- Tight-weave cotton shirts and pants work better than more porous synthetics.
+- Wearing loose cut long sleeve shirts and pants creates a physical barrier that keeps bugs away from your skin.
+Tighter weave cotton shirts and pants work better than more porous synthetics.

 - Wear khaki or neutral colors.
 Mosquitoes are attracted to dark colors, especially blue.